jwig22/jwig22.github.io/_posts/2024-01-16-Waze-EDA-Python-Project.markdown

 Read in the data and store it as a dataframe object called df.

-**Note:** As shown in this cell, the dataset has been automatically loaded in for you.
-You do not need to download the .csv file, or provide more code, in order to access the dataset and proceed with this lab.
-Please continue with this activity by completing the following instructions.

 ``` python
 # Load the dataset into a dataframe
 df = pd.read_csv('waze_dataset.csv')
 ```

-1. Does the data need to be restructured or converted into usable formats?

-2. Are there any variables that have missing data?

-Answers:
 1. The data is in a useable format and does not need to be restructured.
 2. The labels variable is missing 700 values.

 ### **Task 2.
 Data exploration and cleaning**

-Consider the following questions:

-1. Given the scenario, which data columns are most applicable?

-2. Which data columns can you eliminate, knowing they won’t solve your problem scenario?

-3. How would you check for missing data?
-And how would you handle missing data (if any)?

-4. How would you check for outliers?
-And how would handle outliers (if any)?

-Answers:
 1. The most applicable data columns are label, sessions, drives, n_days_after_onboarding, driven_km_drives,duration_minutes_drives, activity_days, driving_days, and maybe device.
 2. The total_navigations_fav1/2 propbably aren't very useful for right now.
-3. Using df.info() can indicated missing or null values.
+3. Using df.info() can indicate missing or null values.
 The missing data can either be removed, ignored, or filled in with estimates or calculated values.
 4. Using statistical analysis, outliers can be identified and determine if they are anomalies, errors, or something worth exploring further.

 #### **Data overview and summary statistics**

-Use the following methods and attributes on the dataframe:

-* head()
-* size
-* describe()
-* info()

-It's always helpful to have this information at the beginning of a project, where you can always refer back to if needed.

 ``` python
 df.head()